What Does a Medical Assistant Do?

+A common question from people considering MA programs is, where can a medical assistant work?
 In addition to clinical and administrative duties, many medical assistants have received specialized training in a particular healthcare field.
 While a specialization is not necessarily required to be hired as an MA, the expertise may be used to leverage a higher salary and improve job security.
-There are many different clinical and administrative specializations available; according to HealthCareBuilder, the most common specializations for certified medical assistants include:
+What is a medical assistant specialization?
+There are many different clinical and administrative specializations available; some common specializations for certified medical assistants include:

 - Family Medicine: The generalized branch of medical treatment aimed at patients of all ages, although patients who belong to certain age demographics, such as children or the elderly, may be referred to a specialist for certain conditions.